tatsumoto-ren/bashcities/README.md

 * `n_concurrent_tasks`.
 Uploading files one by one can take time.
    You can choose to upload multiple files at the same time, and it will make updating faster.
+* `curl_timeout`.
+Maximum time in seconds to wait for a curl request to complete.
+   Defaults to 30.

 ## Running